Toremi9/Toremi-website/README.md

 # Toremi-website

-Creating website from scratch using css
+I have created a website from scratch using html and css.
+This website is going to reflect my knowledge I have accumulated, and will work as my portfolio through the TheOdinProject.